hukelemon/another-wishlist/docs/wishlist.md

 # 🎁 Another Wishlist

+If you don't buy it, I will.

+***

+---
+title: Another Wishlist
+description: A curated list of things I'd like to acquire.
+---

+# 🎁 Another Wishlist

 Welcome!
 This is a simple list of items I'm currently wishing for, organized by general price and category.
 All links go directly to the product pages.

 ***